n3plicat3/syslogForwarder/README.md

 - The container runs as a non-root user (`uid 10000`); ensure the mounted `./data` directory is writable by your user on the host.
 - The web UI writes uploads and config changes to `/data`.
 The forwarder watches `/data` only (non-recursive).
 - The image includes `gunicorn` to serve the Flask app in production mode.
 SSE endpoints are supported with threaded workers.
+- No Flask secret key or passwords are used; the UI avoids session/flash features.